-The major in Philosophy focuses on developing superior skills in written and oral communication, problem solving, 'thinking outside the box' and formulating understandable solutions to complex problems.
+The Bachelor of Arts in Philosophy focuses on developing superior skills in written and oral communication, problem-solving, thinking outside the box and formulating understandable solutions to complex problems.
 These skills are transferable to a wide variety of work and ministry fields, and highly desirable in the workplace.
 This major also forms an excellent foundational degree for most graduate-level study.

 Studying in the field of philosophy will help equip you in such fields as:

 To discuss the Philosophy major, contact Dr. Ed Martin at email@example.com.